 - Go to a nearby poverty-stricken community and give out baskets of non-perishable foods.

 - Visit your local home for Senior Citizens and have your children color with them.
+Or they can make a thankful tree for them in their lobby and the seniors can add to them as they go.

-- Thankful Tree- Cut some small tree limbs and insert them in a face.
+- Thankful Tree- Cut some small tree limbs and insert them in a vase.
 Cut out leaves using scrap paper and tie them on letting guest fill them out and place back on tree.

 - Make a I am Thankful Cards- Grab a binder clip and notecards with one end hole punched to keep them together and pull them out each year for your family to recall.
 On each notecard have your family write either weekly or on T-giving day what they are thankful for.
 If you have little ones that can’t write have them draw a picture and then you can write below it what it is if it’s not regonizable.